 With so much resting on whether you pass or fail your exams, it’s inevitable that you’ll experience some degree of stress while you prepare.
 Feeling a little anxious is completely natural, and using this energy in a positive and proactive way can often be of benefit to you further down the line.
 Visit our post for tips about how to maintain a positive exam mindset throughout the revision period.

 If you are feeling overwhelmed, remember that there are plenty of people at UWTSD to support you throughout your studies.
-From your subject librarian to study skills sessions, you can find out about the academic support services you can access by visiting the Help & Advice pages on MyDay.
+From your subject librarian to study skills sessions, you can find out about the academic support services you can access by visiting the Academic support pages on the UWTSD Hwb.

 Got some useful revision tips or advice for your fellow students?
 We want to hear about them.
-Share your thoughts with us by following @UWTSDStudents on Twitter, Facebook and Instagram.
+Share your thoughts with us by following @UWTSDStudents on Twitter and Facebook.